Enriching continuous Lagrange finite element approximation spaces using neural networks: Numerical results

+These boundary conditions are thus parameter-dependent, contrary to the previous cases, which makes the problem more complex. \RTwo{To avoid geometric errors, we apply \cref{rem:bconcurved}, by considering that $g=u$ on $\Gamma_{E,h}$ and $g_R=\frac{\partial u}{\partial n}$ on~$\Gamma_{I,h}$, with $\Gamma_{E,h}$ and $\Gamma_{I,h}$ the respective outer and inner boundaries of $\Omega_h$, the domain covered by the mesh.
+Note also that $u_\theta$ is not exact on these approximate boundaries.}

 In this section, we consider the additive approach, as presented in \cref{sec:additive_prior}, by considering the PINN prior $u_\theta$.
-We start by testing the error estimation in \cref{par:Lap2DAnn_error_estimations} with $k\in\{1,2,3\}$ polynomial order and evaluate the gains obtained in \cref{par:Lap2DAnn_gains} on a sample of parameters.
+We start by testing the error estimates in \cref{sec:Lap2DAnn_error_estimations}.
+Then, we compare the different approaches in \cref{sec:Lap2DAnn_comparison} and evaluate the gains obtained in \cref{sec:Lap2DAnn_gains} on a sample of parameters.